2026 수특 영독연 14강 변형문제 (12-18번)

 12 정치 참여 모집의 사회경제적 지위 편향

-Requests to take part politically arise from a variety of sources: through social media, or in a sermon at church, or from the newsletter of ____ organization of which one is a member, or directly from a friend, neighbor, or co-worker.
+Requests to take part politically arise from a variety of sources: through social media, or ____ a sermon at church, or from the newsletter of an organization of which one is a member, or directly from a friend, neighbor, or co-worker.

-Because those who attempt to get others involved in politics act as “rational prospectors,” the ordinary processes through which people are asked to take part do not ameliorate the ____ bias in individual political voice.
+Because those who attempt to get others involved in politics act as “rational prospectors,” the ____ processes through which people are asked to take part do not ameliorate the class bias in individual political voice.

 13 감정이 기억에 미치는 영향

-One factor is ____
+One factor ____ emotion.

 Sufferers of PTSD can be overwhelmed by ____ of traumatic events and can show hypervigilance in threatening situations.